Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 that makes it available is free of viruses or other harmful components.
 Access to and use of

-this Site and the information is at your risk and JTSL does not undertake any accountability
+this Site and the information is at your risk and BCML does not undertake any accountability

 for any irregularities, viruses or damage to any computer that results from accessing,

 availing or downloading of any information from this Site.
-JTSL does not warrant or make any
+BCML does not warrant or make any

 representations regarding the use or the results of the use of any product and/or service